carbonfive/raygun-rails/README.md

 * Ruby 2.4 (see [.ruby-version](.ruby-version)).
 * PostgreSQL 9.x (`brew install postgresql`) with superuser 'postgres' with no password (`createuser -s postgres`).
 * PhantomJS 2.x for Capybara testing (`brew install phantomjs`).
+* Node and NPM 7.x for Webpacker and React

 ### First Time Setup

-After cloning, run [./bin/setup](bin/setup) to install missing gems and prepare the database.
+After cloning, run [./bin/setup](bin/setup) to install missing gems, npm packages and prepare the database.

 Note, `rake db:sample_data` (run as part of setup) loads a small set of data for development.
 Check out [db/sample_data.rb](db/sample_data.rb) for details.